aineethitari/unit4_project/README.md

 ## Recommendations
 ### 1. Image Options
-My peer recommended that the website would be better if there is a section for uploading the image of the food giveaways (see figure 2 in [Evidence-of-consultation]).
+My peer recommended that the website would be better if there is a section for uploading the image of the food giveaways (see figure 2 in [Evidence of consultation] (##evidence-of-consultation)).
 Which I agree to that users might want to see images whent they look through the giveaway options.
 The image could also be used to tell where the giveaway location is.

 ### 2. Order of the post page
 My cl